 Whether the market is slowing or growing, what you pay in management fees is important and can significantly impact your return on investment.

 Let’s look at that North Bondi apartment.
-Based on rent of $877 per week, an average management fee at 6.17% would cost $235.17 per month.
+Based on rent of $877 per week, an average property management fee at 6.17% would cost $235.17 per month.
 Add to that all the other common fees and charges you might pay, like letting fees, inspection fees and monthly admin fees and you’re looking at over $6,500 per year in fees.
 That’s almost 2 months worth of rental income you’ll never see.

 How to keep your fees low